 - What can I do about it?
 Preventing age-related hearing loss includes measures used to prevent noise-induced hearing loss.
 Be careful to avoid loud noises, reduce the amount of time exposed to loud noise, and protect your ears with ear plugs.
 If hearing loss has already occurred, you may wish to consider hearing aids.

 - What changes?
 For many, the first age-related changes to our skin are rough, dry patches that can feel scaly or itchy.
 Most, at some point, will notice their first wrinkles, inevitable as the skin becomes thinner, loses fat, and no longer appears plump and smooth.
 Years of sun exposure and habits such as smoking can quicken this process.
 As skin thins, it becomes more transparent and more fragile.
-It takes longer to heal from cuts and scratches, and bruises more easily.
+It takes longer to heal from cuts and scratches, and bruises.
 Age spots and skin tags are common in older individuals but harmless.
 A more significant concern is skin cancer.
 Most skin cancers are caused by the sun and are generally curable if caught before spreading.

 - What can I do about it?
 Limit your time in the sun.
 Seek shade whenever possible.
-Wear broad-spectrum sunscreen with an SPF of 15 or higher when outside.
+Wear a broad-spectrum sunscreen with an SPF of 15 or higher when outside.
 Wear a wide-brim hat and cover up with sun-protective clothes.
 Consider a self-tanner rather than be exposed to UV rays.
 Wear sunglasses to limit squinting.
 If you smoke, stop.
 Limit alcohol which dehydrates the skin.
 Be gentle when cleaning.
 Moisturize your skin daily.